MyroG/Advanced-local-events/README.md

 ## Documentation

-If events need to be delayed, just disable the `AdvancedEventHandler` script, either by disabling the GameObject or disabling the `AdvancedEventHandler` component.
+If events need to be paused, just disable the `AdvancedEventHandler` script, either by disabling the GameObject or disabling the `AdvancedEventHandler` component.

 | Function Name                              | Parameters                                                                      | Return Type and Explanation                                | Description/Summary                                           |
 |-------------------------------------------|---------------------------------------------------------------------------------|--------------------------------------------------------------|---------------------------------------------------------------|